Covid 19 coronavirus: Are schools low risk for outbreaks?

 "Others may experience anxiety upon return or grief that lockdown and family time has ended.

-"Conversely, some children may return indifferent, as if the last six weeks didn't occur."
+"Conversely, some children may return indifferent, as if the past six weeks didn't occur."

 She said research showed children needed to be calm to learn, and if students were experiencing anxiety, teachers could help by keeping classrooms quiet.